Venice Miniature Railway: Accidents and incidents

 The first accident on the railway occurred on June 3, 1910.
-Locomotive number 2 had just been through a refurbishment and chief engineer W.J.
+Locomotive No. 2 had just been through a refurbishment and chief engineer W.J.
 Markham was "trying her out" that morning before regular operations.
 After cresting a bridge the locomotive, which was running light (not pulling any passenger cars) at the time, collided with a grocer's wagon, causing the wagon to crash onto its horse.
 The wagon was parked on the track because its operator was familiar with the area and had concluded that the railway doesn't normally run in the morning.
 The wreckage was cleared and the locomotive was deemed operable enough to be used for its regular use later that day.
 Later in the same month, on June 30, the last car of the train was struck by a car in a hit and run accident in which only minor injuries were sustained.
 The driver of the car was deemed at fault and agreed to pay for repairs.

 Closure and preservation

 When Kinney died in November 1920, his adopted son Thornton Parillo continued to operate the railway.
 It was taken out of service on February 23, 1925, when an order had been issued which prohibited its further use.
 The railway's ceremonial final run was in May 1925, just before local residents teamed up to volunteer in an "old-fashioned bee" to remove the tracks because there was no provision made by law to manage the expense of the line's removal.

 The 1-Spot was acquired from a scrap heap in Vernon by Al Smith (not the Orchard Supply Hardware executive who supported the Billy Jones Wildcat Railroad and Swanton Pacific).
 He reconditioned it and used it well into the 1950s in San Gabriel and Pico Rivera.
 After his death it was sold to Don McCoy who overhauled it together with his sons and used it from 1972 to 1978 at the Whittier Narrows Recreational Area.
 Since the closure of this railway, it is kept in the private collection of the McCoy family in southern California.

-The 2-Spot was coincidentally found and rescued at the last hour before its planned export to be scrapped in Japan by Billy Jones, who purchased it, reconditioned it, and used it on Sundays to entertain the neighbors’ children on his ranch.
+The 2-Spot was, by chance, found and rescued, at the last hour before its planned export to be scrapped in Japan, by Billy Jones, who purchased it, reconditioned it, and used it on Sundays to entertain the neighbors’ children on his ranch.
 It is now regularly used at the Billy Jones Wildcat Railroad in Los Gatos, California.